Xin-Ge/BERUNet-denoiser/README.md

 ## Notice

-After the publication of our paper, we **systematically revised** the implementation and **retrained all model parameters**.
+After the publication of our paper, we thoroughly **rechecked and optimized** the implementation, and **retrained all model parameters**.
-As a result, the current test results may **differ slightly** from those reported in the paper:
+As a result, the current test results may **differ** from those reported in the paper:

 - **Gaussian noise removal** performance is **better** than in the published results.
 - **Real-world noise removal** performance is **worse** than in the published results.

+The current version does not overturn the main contributions or innovations presented in the paper, but rather provides a more faithful reflection of the model’s actual characteristics.

 ---
 ## Installation